-key default description

-background None Widget background color

-disconnected_messabesconnected' String to show when the wlan is diconnected.

-fmt '{}' How to format the text

-font 'sans' Default font

-fontshadow None font shadow color, default is None(no shadow)

-fontsize None Font size.
-Calculated if None.

-foreground 'ffffff' Foreground colour

-format '{essid} Display format.
-For percents you can use "{essid} {per-

-{quality}/70' cent:2.0%}"

-interface 'wlan0' The interface to monitor

-markup True Whether or not to use pango markup

-max_chars 0 Maximum number of characters to display in widget.

-mouse_callbacks {} Dict of mouse button press callback functions.
-Acceps functions

-and lazy calls.

-padding None Padding.
-Calculated if None.

-update_interval 1 The update interval.
+key default description background None Widget background color disconnected_mes String to show when the wlan is diconnected. fmt '{}' To format the string returned by the widget.
+For example, if the clock widget returns '08:46' we can do fmt='time {}' do print 'time 08:46' on the widget.
+To format the individual strings like hour and minutes use the format paramater of the widget (if it has one) font 'sans' Default font fontshadow None font shadow color, default is None(no shadow) fontsize None Font size.
+Calculated if None. foreground 'ffffff' Foreground colour format '{essid} Display format.
+For percents you can use "{essid} {per- {quality}/70' cent:2.0%}" interface 'wlan0' The interface to monitor markup True Whether or not to use pango markup max_chars 0 Maximum number of characters to display in widget. mouse_callbacks {} Dict of mouse button press callback functions.
+Accepts func- tions and lazy calls. padding None Padding.
+Calculated if None. scroll False Whether text should be scrolled.
+When True, you must set the widget's width. scroll_clear False Whether text should scroll completely away (True) or stop when the end of the text is shown (False) scroll_delay 2 Number of seconds to pause before starting scrolling and restart- ing/clearing text at end scroll_hide False Whether the widget should hide when scrolling has finished scroll_interval 0.1 Time in seconds before next scrolling step scroll_repeat True Whether text should restart scrolling once the text has ended scroll_step 1 Number of pixels to scroll with each step update_interval 1 The update interval.

-2.4.68 Wttr
+2.4.69 Wttr

-'''

 class libqtile.widget.Wttr(config)

-'''